Rapper Casanova surrenders in federal racketeering case

 The gang is charged with a litany of crimes, including the killing in September of a 15-year-old in Poughkeepsie and defrauding programs meant for people suffering economic hardship because of the pandemic.

 Casanova, currently signed to Roc Nation, was charged with conspiracy to commit racketeering, conspiracy to distribute controlled substances and firearms possession.
+He is not charged with killing the child.

 Emails were sent to Roc Nation and the rapper’s representative seeking comment.